-We are unable to offer family accommodation in our university managed accommodation.
-If you are studying and accommodation suitable for a family you will need to search for conventional rentals or “professional/family” housing in the privately sector.
+If you are studying and require accommodation suitable for your family, you will need to search for conventional rentals or “professional/family” housing in the privately sector.

 Looking for accommodation

-The University of Bath has its own property search site, Studentpad, most of properties listed are for student sharers rather than families.
-We recommend trying external sites too.
+The University of Bath has its own property search site, Studentpad, however the majority of properties will be suitable for student sharers rather than families.

 Choosing a location